mholling/las2poly/README.md

 **-s**, **--slope** *degrees*

 > Set the maximum slope for a void area to be considered a potential waterbody.
-> Some leeway is required to accommodate situations such as steep&#45;sided river banks.
+> Some leeway is required to accommodate situations such as steep-sided river banks.
 > Too lenient a value risks capturing non-water voids, such as steep cliffs, which can occlude a lidar sensor.
 > The default value of 10&#176; works well in practice.